JinWuZhao/docker-emacs/README.md

 ```
 Note this command will copy `sscfg.json` from local config directory to the path `/etc/shadowsocks/config.json` of container and copy `proxychains.conf` to `/etc/proxychains.conf`.
 Then launch the ss-local(shadowsocks-libev client) with config `sscfg.json` and run emacs by proxychains4(proxychains-ng) with config `proxychains.conf`.
 This repository contains `sscfg.json` and `proxychains.conf` sample.
 You can modify them as you need.
 By default, the `detach-keys` of docker is `ctrl+p,ctrl+q` and it will conflicts with the move key of emacs.
-To solve this problem, you can modify the `detach-keys` to another value such as `ctrl+@,ctrl+q` before you create the container:
+To solve this problem, you can modify the `detach-keys` to another value such as `ctrl+^,ctrl+q` before you create the container:
 ```
-docker run -it --detach-keys 'ctrl-@,ctrl-q' --rm -v /path/to/workspace:/mnt/share/Documents jinwuzhao/emacs
+docker run -it --detach-keys 'ctrl-^,ctrl-q' --rm -v /path/to/workspace:/mnt/share/Documents jinwuzhao/emacs
 ```
 Alternatively youd can modify the docker config file at `~/.docker/config.json`:
 ```
 {
-	"auths": {},
-	"HttpHeaders": {
-		"User-Agent": ""
-	},
-	"detachKeys": "ctrl-@,ctrl-q"
+	"detachKeys": "ctrl-^,ctrl-q"
 }
 ```